 The Bush administration had signed off on a war with Afghanistan even prior to 9/11 .
 We were then told Bin Laden orchestrated the attacks and was hiding in the region.
 Rumsfeld showed detailed diagrams of comic-book style bunker complexes, carved in to the mountains.

 None of these were ever found and no evidence was ever presented of Bin Laden’s involvement, beyond an alleged “confession tape” that was exposed as a gross and no doubt deliberate mistranslation on German television , that wasn’t enough for the FBI to list 9/11 as one of Bin Laden’s crimes .

 We were told Iraq had WMDs, and were presented with similar aerial photos as proof .
 Documents and “intelligence” claimed warheads that could destroy the West and Israel could be ready within 45 minutes , yet Saddam didn’t think to use them when US planes were approaching his airspace for the invasion.
 It was soon revealed that it was all lies.
 There were no WMDs, and the intelligence was “sexed-up” , which itself was a massive understatement.

 The crux of the Iranian nuclear argument comes down to “Iran could develop a nuclear weapon at some point in the distant future.
 We don’t really have any solid evidence but lets bomb them anyway”.
-Well pigs could fly tomorrow, and the West could invade another sovereign nation based on lies to pillage resources for the corporations and to continue the New World Order.
+Well pigs could fly tomorrow, and the West could invade another sovereign nation based on lies.
 I know what the most likely scenario is, and it has nothing to do with Iran getting Nukes!